Laimiux/lce/README.md

 LCE.content(0).mapContent { it + 1 }
 ```

+### Map Error
+You can also map error fr

 TODO:
-- Useful methods such as fold / mapContent / mapError
+- Useful methods such as mapError
 - RxJava3 extensions

 ## Download